ddev/ddev/docs/users/step-debugging.md

 xdebug is a server-side tool: It is installed automatically on the container and you do *not* need to install or configure it on your workstation.

 All IDEs basically work the same: They listen on a port and react when they're contacted there.
 IDEs other than those listed here work fine, if they listen on the default xdebug port 9003.
+(This was port 9000 through DDEV v1.18, changed to 9003 in v1.19+)

 **Key facts:**

 * Enable xdebug by running `ddev xdebug` or `ddev xdebug on` in your project directory.
 It will remain enabled until you start or restart the project.
 * Disable xdebug for better performance when not debugging with `ddev xdebug off`
 * `ddev xdebug status` will show current status.
-* The debug server port on the IDE must be set to port 9003, which is the default and is probably already set in most popular IDEs.
+* The debug server port on the IDE must be set to port 9003 (port 9000 before v1.19), which is the default and is probably already set in most popular IDEs.
 (If you need to change the xdebug port due to a port conflict on your host computer, you can do it with a PHP override, explained below.)

 For more background on XDebug see [XDebug documentation](https://xdebug.org/docs/remote).
 The intention here is that one won't have to understand XDebug to do debugging.